-McCarthy Fingar's litigation experience has included many removal proceedings in the Surrogate's Court, whether seeking the removal of an executor or trustee or defending against a removal.
-Removal proceedings are often difficult to prosecute, especially since the details of the actions of a fiduciary are known only by the executor or trustee and the fiduciary's attorneys.
+McCarthy Fingar’s Surrogate’s Court litigation lawyers represent clients in fiduciary removal proceedings in the Surrogate’s Court.
+Whether we are seeking or defending against a removal of an executor or trustee, our lawyers bring experience and know-how to such proceedings.
+Removal proceedings in the Surrogate’s Court are often difficult to prosecute, especially since the details of the actions of a fiduciary are often known only by the executor or trustee and the fiduciary’s attorneys.

 New York statute and case law describe the circumstances upon which the Surrogate’s Court can remove a fiduciary.
 In the usual case, such grounds relate to the fiduciary’s conduct during the administration of an estate or trust.
 Although it is difficult to reach generalizations in this area, some examples of situations that might require the removal of a fiduciary follow.

 Self-Dealing.
 Just about the worst illustration of fiduciary misconduct is when the fiduciary has used his or her power for personal profit.
 One example of “self-dealing” is a fiduciary making loans to himself or herself.